zacharyr0th/website/public/articles/digital-gold.md

 ## Counterarguments to Bitcoin's Scarcity

-Bitcoin should not be cash because it should not be used for payments.
+In its current state,Bitcoin should not be cash because it should not be used for payments because of its volatility.
+Theres validity in the argument to have a decentralized central global currency (DCGC), but the practical solution for the time being is to remain on the USD standard.
+Michael Saylor is projecting a devaluation in the USD and a state of hyperinflation in the coming years, while also centralizing the ownership of the world's digital gold reserves into his own, and wall-street's hands.

-Instead, it could serve as a store of value instead of Gold because of its multiple advantages listed in the table above.
+Instead of serving as a payment mechanism, Bitcoin could serve as a store of value because of its multiple advantages over Gold, listed in the table above.
 Scarcity is a key component of both Gold and Bitcoin's value, and while Gold's scarcity deals with factors like mining, metal streaming, and institutional concentration, Bitcoins's scarcity deals with a few lines of code.

 ![Bitcoin Code](/images/btc-21m.webp)

 A handful of developers can change the code's underlying rules.
 Any change requires consensus among this group, and currently, there is a rule defining that there will only ever be 21 million BTC.
 Most of those BTC already exist and the last will be made public around 2130.
 If everyone in that group of developers agreed to change the rule and create more BTC, there would still be a need in the majority of computers on the network to update and validate the new supply.
 BTC's verification process - mining- is an expensive undertaking, and the costs involved have resulted in a few mining pools controlling most of the network's validation.

-That being said, it's not in the interest of the miners to accept this change because it would dilute the value of their returns and introduce risk to their business.
-So, while it could be changed, it's not in the interest of the developers, miners, or the network for there to be more than 21 million BTC, and it will likely not happen without a catastrophic event.
-However, I believe the most primal hacking method, the "[$5 wrench attack](https://www.financemagnates.com/terms/5/5-wrench-attack/)" poses a non-trivial risk to the Bitcoin core group of developers.
+While it could be changed, it's not in the interest of the developers, miners, or the network for there to be more than 21 million BTC, and it will likely not happen without a catastrophic event.
+However, I believe the most primal hacking method, the "[$5 wrench attack](https://www.financemagnates.com/terms/5/5-wrench-attack/)" poses a non-trivial risk to the Bitcoin core group of developers and capital-heavy mining operators around the world.

 # Food for Thought

-Although Gold hasn't been a practical currency for hundreds or more years, big banks and asset managers continue to recommend it as a haven asset worthy of 1-5% of a traditional financial nest egg in the event of a calamity.
+Although Gold hasn't been a practical currency for hundreds or more years, big banks and asset managers continue to recommend it as a haven asset worthy of 1-5% of a traditional financial nest egg.
 Gold will store value until it doesn't.
 If rarity or scarcity is the argument, there are more scarce assets on this planet that could quickly replace Gold if the narrative shifted—Bitcoin is one of them.